aaron-lam/barcode-scanner/README.md

-# BarcodeScanner
+# Barcode Scanner

-BarcodeScanner is an application for searching barcode with upc number.
+Barcode Scanner is an application for searching barcode with upc number.

 We use this application to test the time performance of two data structures, array and binary search tree.